harrietrc/loadimpact-docs/jekyll/_v4/pricing/pricing-faq.md

 Upgrades result in a prorated amount being applied towards your new plan.
 For example, if you are 15 days into a month and upgrade, about 50% of your current subscription would be applied towards the new plan's cost.

-Downgrades are charged immediately but do not start unti the next billing cycle.
+Downgrades are charged immediately but do not start until the next billing cycle.
 You retain the ability to test with your current plan until the next billing cycle starts.

 ### Can I specify a billing contact to receive monthly receipts?